nedstarksbastard/emx_server/README.md

 ##### Assumptions
 * There can be any number of characters in the set but the number should equal the codec provided i.e. each character should have an associated codec.
-My code validates this assumption
-* Each character in the set is distinct
+* Each character in the set is distinct.
-* No two characters in the character set can be equal to each other
+* No two characters in the character set can be equal to each other.

 ##### Algorithm
 Each character in the set can be thought of as a node.
 For each character we are provided a codec string containing